LoomaDesign

 3. Smaller teams can ship faster

-Merchants that do not have in-house design and development support can still build more sophisticated pages, which raises the baseline for what "good enough" looks like in ecommerce content.
+Merchants with limited design and development support can still build more sophisticated pages, which raises the baseline for what "good enough" looks like in ecommerce content.

 Why this matters beyond Shopify